ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 # Context Identifiers

-This protocol allows future extensions to exchange HTTP Datagrams which carry different semantics from IP packets.
-For example, an extension could define a way to send compressed IP header fields.
-In order to allow for this extensibility, all HTTP Datagrams associated with IP proxying request streams start with a context ID, see {{payload-format}}.
+The mechanism for proxying IP in HTTP defined in this document allows future extensions to exchange HTTP Datagrams that carry different semantics from IP payloads.
+Some of these extensions can augment IP payloads with additional data or compress IP header fields, while others can exchange data that is completely separate from IP payloads.
+In order to accomplish this, all HTTP Datagrams associated with IP proxying request streams start with a Context ID field; see {{payload-format}}.

 Context IDs are 62-bit integers (0 to 2<sup>62</sup>-1).
-Context IDs are encoded as variable-length integers, see {{Section 16 of !QUIC=RFC9000}}.
-The context ID value of 0 is reserved for IP packets, while non-zero values are dynamically
+Context IDs are encoded as variable-length integers; see {{Section 16 of !QUIC=RFC9000}}.
+The Context ID value of 0 is reserved for IP payloads, while non-zero values are dynamically allocated.
-allocated: non-zero even-numbered context IDs are client-allocated, and odd-numbered context IDs are proxy-allocated.
-The context ID namespace is tied to a given HTTP request: it is possible for a context ID with the same numeric value to be simultaneously assigned different semantics in distinct requests, potentially with different semantics.
+Non-zero even-numbered Context IDs are client-allocated, and odd-numbered Context IDs are proxy-allocated.
+The Context ID namespace is tied to a given HTTP request; it is possible for a Context ID with the same numeric value to be simultaneously allocated in distinct requests, potentially with different semantics.
 Context IDs MUST NOT be re-allocated within a given HTTP namespace but MAY be allocated in any order.
-Once allocated, any context ID can be used by both client and IP proxy - only allocation carries separate namespaces to avoid requiring synchronization.
+The Context ID allocation restrictions to the use of even-numbered and odd-numbered Context IDs exist in order to avoid the need for synchronization between endpoints.
+However, once a Context ID has been allocated, those restrictions do not apply to the use of the Context ID; it can be used by any client or IP proxy, independent of which endpoint initially allocated it.

-Registration is the action by which an endpoint informs its peer of the semantics and format of a given context ID.
+Registration is the action by which an endpoint informs its peer of the semantics and format of a given Context ID.
 This document does not define how registration occurs.
-Depending on the method being used, it is possible for datagrams to be received with Context IDs which have not yet been registered, for instance due to reordering of the datagram and the registration packets during transmission.
+Future extensions MAY use HTTP header fields or capsules to register Context IDs.
+Depending on the method being used, it is possible for datagrams to be received with Context IDs that have not yet been registered.
+For instance, this can be due to reordering of the packet containing the datagram and the packet containing the registration message during transmission.

 # HTTP Datagram Payload Format {#payload-format}